 Creag Leacach

-Creag Leacach's bouldery crest contrasts with the bulk of its grass covered slopes.
-Linked to nearby and higher Glas Maol, old walls and fence-lines make for straightforward navigation.
+Creag Leacach has a bouldery crest above grassy slopes, linked to higher Glas Maol, where old walls and fence-lines aid straightforward navigation.

 Creag Leacach